Adonis Stevenson

 Stevenson Adonis (born 22 September 1977), best known as Adonis Stevenson, is a Haitian Canadian former professional boxer who competed from 2006 to 2018.
-He won the WBC, Ring magazine and lineal light-heavyweight titles in 2013 by defeating Chad Dawson by first-round knockout, which earned him awards for Fighter of the Year and Knockout of the Year by The Ring.
+He won the WBC, Ring magazine and lineal light heavyweight titles in 2013 by defeating Chad Dawson by first-round knockout, which earned him awards for Fighter of the Year and Knockout of the Year by The Ring.

 Known for his fast hand speed and exceptional knockout power, Stevenson was considered one of boxing's hardest punchers during his prime.
 For more than five years, he made ten successful defenses of the WBC and lineal titles until sustaining a life-threatening brain injury in his 2018 fight against Oleksandr Gvozdyk.

-Early life and amateur career
+Early life

 Stevenson's known name is an inversion of his family name and given name.
 Born in Port-au-Prince, Haiti, Stevenson moved to Montreal, Quebec with his family when he was seven.
 By 14 years old, he was living on the streets and soon fell into a violent gang which drew him into a criminal lifestyle.
 In his early twenties, after a criminal trial in 1998 in Quebec, Stevenson served 18 months of a four-year prison sentence for managing prostitutes, assault, and issuing threats.
 While in prison, he also pleaded guilty to aggravated assault after putting a fellow inmate into a coma.
 After leaving prison in 2001, Stevenson vowed he would never return.

+Amateur career

-Stevenson became Quebec Middleweight champion in 2004, and was named best amateur fighter in Canada in 2005 and again in 2006.
+Stevenson became the Quebec middleweight champion in 2004, and was named best amateur fighter in Canada in 2005 and again in 2006.
 Stevenson won the Canadian national title in 2005 and 2006.
-Stevenson competed in the XVIII Commonwealth Games in Melbourne, Australia in 2006, and won the silver medal, losing to local Australian Jarrod Fletcher in the final.
+Stevenson competed in the 2006 Commonwealth Games in Melbourne, Australia, and won the silver medal, losing to local Australian Jarrod Fletcher in the final.
 It was also the only medal won by a Canadian boxer at the Commonwealth Games.